Ma-Marcinowski/Verificational-Model/README.md

     * Dataframe part - DfP - utilized for a given epoch of training and validation is indicated by its index.

 * #### ?.?.
-Model v?.6.? evaluation on [256x256] patches (extended train database of raw grayscaled images)
+Model v?.?.? evaluation on ??? patches (extended train database of ??? images)

   * ?.?.1.
 Database:

     * Vide 3.14.1.
 Database, except for preprocessing v0.6;

-    * Test dataset - 167796 image pairs (equal number of positive and negative instances) - de facto undivided validation dataframe;
+    * Test dataset - ??? image pairs (equal number of positive and negative instances);

-    * IAM criterion - 94052 image pairs (equal number of positive and negative instances);
+    * IAM criterion - ??? image pairs (equal number of positive and negative instances);

-    * CVL criterion - 73744 image pairs (equal number of positive and negative instances);
+    * CVL criterion - ??? image pairs (equal number of positive and negative instances);

-    * Hard criterion - 7064 image pairs (equal number of positive and negative instances);
+    * Hard criterion - ??? image pairs (equal number of positive and negative instances);

-    * Negative criterion - 200000 image pairs (an arbitrary number).
+    * Negative criterion - ??? image pairs (an arbitrary number).

   * ?.?.2.
 Metrics: